 In the case of any service, financial aid, covered employment, equipment, property, or structure provided, leased, or improved with Federal assistance extended to the Applicant by the Department of Energy, this assurance obligates the Applicant for the period during which Federal assistance is extended.
-In the case of any transfer of such service, financial aid, equipment, property, or structure, this assurance obligates the transferee for the period during which Federal assistance is extended.
-If any personal property is so provided, this assurance obligates the Applicant for the period during which it retains ownership or possession of the property.
+In the case of any transfer of such service, financial aid, equipment, property, or structure, this assurance obligates the transferee for the period during which Federal assistance is optical, this assurance obligates the transferee for the period during which Federal assistance is optical, this assurance obligates the transferee for the period during which it retains ownership or possession of the property.
 In all other cases, this assurance obligates the Applicant for the period during which the Federal assistance is extended to the Applicant by the Department of Energy.